 When both Apple and Google announced support for augmented reality content on newer mobile devices in 2017, the number of people who had access to 3D-capable devices exploded from a few million to close to a billion.
-Not surprisingly, growth in demand for resources for designers and design students eager to learn about 3D or spatial design kept pace.
+Not surprisingly, growth in demand for resources for design professionals, students, and anyone eager to learn about 3D or spatial design kept pace.

 Second, if you know the basics of traditional 2D design, you already have most of the foundation needed to design in 3D.
 Whether it is a firm understanding of color theory or the ability to create gorgeous PNG files using Sketch, these skills are just as valuable in immersive design as they are for 2D applications.

 There's no excuse not to be a 3D designer.
 It's time to add a third, Z dimension to your design tool kit and explore the possibilities thinking in Z opens up.

 If you have experience designing for screens, you are probably familiar with “X” and “Y” as 2D coordinates.
 These coordinates represent a distance (usually in pixels) relative to some origin point.
 Typically this origin point is the upper left corner of an image, window, or some other rectangular container.
 X is the distance left or right and Y is the up or down distance relative to the origin.
 For example if there is a digital image that is 12 pixels wide by 12 pixels tall, then the pixel at “6, 6” is near the center of that image.

 What if you could move that single pixel forward into the screen or backward out of the screen?
 You would need a third axis in addition to X and Y which is commonly known as “Z”.
 A pixel location of “6, 6, 10” means it’s still within the image when looking at it straight on but is 10 pixels into the screen away from the viewer.
 “6, 6, -10” means it would be hovering out of the screen towards the viewer.